 That was the end of our racing day, but we hoisted the genoa and continued on for a pleasure sail.
 Winds were blowing at 36 knots and even with only one sail, we were booking it at 6.5 knots.
 While the salty waves flew off our bow, some nice local craft brews were enjoyed without a worry.
 As much as I felt for our skipper and the damage incurred to his mainsail, this wasn’t my yacht.
-I was just the crew, and was sailing for free.
+I was just one of the crew, sailing for free.

 Owning a boat is expensive